flon-io/meta/ids.md

 ## domain

 A tree of names, read from left to right.
-Domains are used to allow/reject executions and invocations.
-For example a feu might be set to only allow "acme.ch.sales" prefixed executions/invocations.
+Domains are used to allow/reject executions and taskings.
+For example a feu might be set to only allow "acme.ch.sales" prefixed executions / taskings.

 Symbol dot symbol.